srouse/csstagged/README.md

 1. add csstagged to your package.json and install
-2. after installing, view /node_modules/csstagged/client/
+2. after installing, view
+	/node_modules/csstagged/
 	on your server to preview how it should look
+3. Move the file /node_modules/csstagged/install/csstagged.html to the folder where your CSS is loaded from.
+CSSTagged will be loading assets so it needs to have the same relative paths.
+4. Change the path within this file to the location of CSSTagged
-3. create "csstagged" on your root and move move /node_modules/csstagged/install/csstagged/index.html to this folder
+5. Create a folder "csstagged" on your root and redirect to the csstagged.html file in your destination folder.
+An example is in /node_modules/csstagged/install/csstagged (OPTIONAL)
-4. (check for node_modules path excludes in .htaccess)
+6. (check for node_modules path excludes in .htaccess)
+7. CSSTagged needs all of your Less files combined in order and then LESS compiled.
-5. add updates to your Gruntfile.js to include concat, less, and css_parse ( example is in install folder as well ).
-Examples are in
+	Add updates to your Gruntfile.js to include concat, less, and css_parse.
+Examples are in /node_modules/csstagged/install/
-	/node_modules/csstagged/install/
-	This requires Less to be concated into a single file before Less processed.
-The css_parse will create the file that csstagged uses.
-Make sure it is built into the "csstaged" folder.
+8. css_parse your final single css file into the same folder as csstagged.html.

 ## Tags